CeliaMuriel/CeliaMuriel/README.md

 👩‍💻 My personal blog is <a href="http://celiamuriel.com/" target="_blank" rel="noopener">celiamuriel.com</a>

-All my contents are Copyleft both here and in my blog.
+🖨 All my contents are Copyleft both here and in my blog.
 All rights are reversed.
-Reuse what you like, and please, do not restrict access to the derivative work.
+Reuse what you like, and please, preserve the same rights in derivative works.

 📫 You can leave a message here if you want to talk with me.